elasmo/sgi/README.md

 `/usr/people`

 # tardist
-Tar based archive format used to for distribution and installation of IRIX software.
+Tar based archive format used for distribution and installation of IRIX software.

 Installation: